-Activities at camp are based around a “theme” and include a number of ‘bases’ where different activities are run.
+Activities at camp are often based around a “theme” and include a number of ‘bases’ where different activities are run.
 These can be anything from abseiling, to kayaking, flying fox, horse-riding, flax weaving, swimming, mini Olympics and of course lots of eating and having fun.

 Joining Waiheke Cubs

-You can join Waiheke cubs if there are any spaces open.
 Numbers are limited due to the lack of parent Warranted Leaders.
 More Warranted Leaders are needed – so if you can volunteer to become a Leader, your child or children will go to the top of the queue.

 If you can’t become a Leader, and there are currently no spaces available, we can happily put you on the waiting list and let you know when a space becomes available.